patchamama/The-last-book-page/README.md

 **Logo**

-- A customised logo was created using [Logo.com](https://logo.com/) which is a free logo generator.
+- A customized logo was created using [Logo.com](https://logo.com/) which is a free logo generator.

 ![The last page logo](docs/logo-sd.png)